S54 Vanos Procedure

 Install cap on spring.

-Install pump disk with caps and springs in bearing ring.
+Set up the pump disk with caps and springs in the bearing ring.

-Slightly insert 4 caps and springs into oil pump disk side holes with 4 fingers (picture).
+Next, slightly insert the 4 caps and springs into the oil pump disk side holes using your fingers (as shown in the picture).

-Lift disk with caps slightly inserted and place over bearing ring.
+Then, lift the disk with the caps slightly inserted and place it over the bearing ring.

-Press in all caps and insert disk with caps inside bearing ring.
+After that, press in all the caps and insert the disk with the caps into the bearing ring.

-Once caps inserted into ring, hold disk down and pull ring up slightly to position caps at ring center groove.
+Once the caps are inserted into the ring, hold the disk down and pull the ring up slightly to position the caps at the ring’s center groove.

 Clean Vanos oil pump housing (brake cleaner & towels).